What exciting career opportunities await you at CDC?Learn more about this agency

 5. One-year probationary period may be required.

-6. Travel, transportation, and moving expenses will be paid: May be authorized
+6. Travel, transportation, and moving expenses will be paid: No

-10. Annual Leave for non-federal service may be authorized: No.
+10. Annual Leave for non-federal service authorized: No

-ADDITIONAL REQUIREMENTS: Applicants must also have at least one year of specialized experience at or equivalent to the GS-14 level of difficulty and responsibility in the Federal service as defined in the next paragraph.
+Applicants must have at least one year of specialized experience at or equivalent to the GS-12 in the Federal service as defined in the next paragraph.

-Specialized experience is experience which is directly related to the position which has equipped the applicant with the particular knowledge, skills and abilities (KSAs) to successfully perform the duties of the position which include experience planning, directing, assessing, and implementing statistical surveys designed to evaluate and monitor a wide range of health-related issues and science-based evaluations of survey data quality.
+Specialized experience is experience which is directly related to the position which has equipped the applicant with the particular knowledge, skills and abilities (KSAs) to successfully perform the duties of the position to include designing, overseeing, implementing, and conducting major scientific surveys/surveillance for HIV/AIDS or other infectious diseases and providing technical advice and assistance to national, state and local health agencies and other organizations.

 Foreign Education: Education completed in colleges or universities outside the United States may be used to meet the education requirements.
 You must provide acceptable documentation that the foreign education is comparable to that received in an accredited educational institution in the United States.
 For more information on how foreign education is evaluated, visit: http://wwwdev.cdc.gov/employment/newhire/foreigned.html.